GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

 group name for a matching user and group, which in turn will take precedence over default service account impersonation.

-### Authorization handler configuration
+### Authorization

+When configured, a specified authorization handler will be used to authorize Cloud Storage API requests before executing them.
+The handler will throw `AccessDeniedException` for reject requests if user does not have enough permissions (not authorized) to execute these requests.

 *   `fs.gs.authorization.handler.impl` (not set by default)

     Enable authorization handler.
 If this property is set, the specified authorization handler will be used.
 GCS connector will use the specified authorization handler to check if a user has enough permission to perform a GCS resource access request before granting access.

-*   `fs.gs.authorization.handler.properties.<PROPERTY>=<VALUE>` (not set by default)
+*   `fs.gs.authorization.handler.properties.<PROPERTY>=<VALUE>` (not set by
+    default)

-    Properties for the custom authroization handler.
-    All the properties set with this prefix will be set to the handler after instantiation.
+    Properties for the authorization handler.
+All the properties set with this prefix will be set to the handler after instantiation before calling any Cloud Storage requests handling methods.

 ### IO configuration